Thinking About Starting Your Own Blog?

 How I got into blogging…

-Hi, I am Sayan Neogie, An engineer by education, blogger by profession who managed to build a full-time income source through this blog, a year before graduating from college.
+Hi, I am Sayan Neogie, An engineer by education, and blogger by profession who managed to build a full-time income source through this blog, a year before graduating from college.
 Yikes!

 And honestly, the idea of me running a blog full-time was anything but obvious.